ldtteam/MinecoloniesWiki/source/buildings/warehouse.md

   </div><br>
   <div class="col-sm-12 col-md">
     <ul>
-      <li><strong>Block of Emerald: </strong>You can increase the max amount of stacks in each rack by pressing this button when you have one block of emerald in your inventory.
-This can only be done when the warehouse is at level 5.</li><br>
+      <li><strong>Block of Emerald: </strong>You can increase the max amount of stacks in each rack by pressing this button.
+This can only be done when the Warehouse is at level 5 and you have at least one block of emerald in your inventory.</li><br>
       <li><strong>Sort: </strong>The sort option is available when the Warehouse reaches level 3.
 It sorts and stacks all the items in the racks.
     </ul>